Jellyvision/lateralus/README.md

 The view will automatically have properties `this.$container` and `this.$header` that are jQuery objects referencing the `div` and the `h2`, respecively.

-Unlike `Backbone.View`, `Lateralus.Component.View` renders its template for you.  `this.renderTemplate` is called automatically when the View is instantiated, but you are free to do further rendering with `this.render`.  `this.render` should be used for partial updates, whereas `this.renderTemplate` should be used to completely replace the contents of the View's `$el` with whatever is in `this.template`.
+`Lateralus.Component.View` transparently renders its template for you.  `this.renderTemplate` is called by `Lateralus.Component.View.prototype.initialize` (which is why you should generally call `baseProto.initialize` as demonstrated above), but you are free to do further rendering with `this.render`.  `this.render` should be used for partial updates, whereas `this.renderTemplate` should be used to completely replace the contents of the View's `$el` with whatever is in `this.template`.

+### Lateralus.Component.Model

+Similarly to `Lateralus.Component.View`, this object extends its Backbone counterpart &mdash; `Backbone.Model`.
+This doesn't add much in the way of new functionality, but it does have a reference to the central `Lateralus` instance and can therefore `emit` and `listenFor` messages.